santolucito/santolucito.github.io/COMS1002/1/index.md

 - Due Nov 9

-You goal is to create a new work of art with Processing in Python mode.
+Your goal is to create a new work of art with Processing in Python mode.
-This is an open-ended assignment - which may be uncomfortable space for you if this is new to you.
+This is an open-ended assignment - which may be an uncomfortable space for you if this is new to you.
 The guiding principle should be to create something that you are proud to call your own creation.

 As a more concrete guide, here are some guideposts you should hit: